Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

 Lay the wedges onto two baking sheets then spray the tops with nonstick spray or extra virgin olive oil, season with salt, and then bake for 8-10 minutes, or until golden brown, rotating the pans halfway through.

 Perfectly crispy, and BAKED, not fried!
-By the way, you could bake the chips a day ahead of time.
+By the way, you can bake the chips a day ahead of time.
 Just make sure they cool completely before storing in an airtight container.

-Layer half the chips in the bottom of a 12″ oven-proof skillet, then layer on half the BBQ-sauced pulled pork (remember, we didn’t use ALL the pork – just 2 cups of it!)
+Layer half the chips into the bottom of a 12″ oven-proof skillet, then layer on half the BBQ-sauced pulled pork (remember, we didn’t use ALL the pork – just 2 cups of it!)

 Next layer on half of 4oz shredded mozzarella cheese, 1/2 cup pineapple tidbits, and 1/2 small chopped red onion.
-Repeat the layers with the remaining ingredient (ooo yeah – double decker, baby!) then pop the skillet into the oven for 7-10 minutes.
+Repeat the layers with the remaining ingredient then pop the skillet into the oven for 7-10 minutes.

-By the way, if you don’t have an oven-proof skillet you could just use a baking sheet.
+By the way, if you don’t have an oven-proof skillet you can use a half sheet pan.

-Pull the nachos when the cheese has melted then serve with extra BBQ sauce and homemade Pineapple Guacamole (I die – recipe below!) for dipping!
+Pull the nachos when the cheese has melted then serve with extra BBQ sauce and homemade Pineapple Guacamole (you’ll faint – recipe below!) for dipping!

 Ingredients

-- 3-4lb pork butt, trimmed of large pieces of fat then cut in big hunks
+- 3-4 lb pork butt, also called pork shoulder, trimmed of excess fat then cut in big hunks

 - garlic salt